NCLR BOOK REVIEWERS should consult the Book Review Style Sheet for formatting and submitting reviews.

 If you have published a North Carolina-related book, send or have your publisher send a copy for review consideration to our mailing address.
 We welcome books published by small presses as well as large commercial presses, but we do not review self- or subsidy-published/vanity press books.

 Books we receive that comply with the above criteria are sent to reviewers for consideration.
 We do not guarantee that all books sent will be reviewed, even if they comply with the criteria above.
 As our readers know, North Carolina is "the writingest state" (as coined by Doris Betts).
 We cannot review every book we receive, and we appreciate reviewers helping us to make selections.

-Books are sent out to reviewers in the spring and early summer.
-Reviews are due September 1.
-If your book is selected for review, we will be in touch with you and/or your publisher when NCLR Online is published.
+Books are sent out to reviewers in the spring and early summer for the next year's winter online issue and in late fall and winter for the next year's fall issue.
+If your book is selected for review, we will be in touch with you and/or your publisher when the issue of NCLR Online including the review is published.